swiftlang/swift-evolution/proposals/0465-nonescapable-stdlib-primitives.md

 Important convenience APIs such as `Result.init(catching:)` or `Result.map` will need to require escapability until we introduce a way to formally specify lifetime dependencies.
 This is unfortunate, but it still enables intrepid Swift developers to experiment with defining interfaces that take (or perhaps even return!) `Result` values.

-However, we are already able to generalize a small handful of methods: `get` and the two error-mapping utilities, `mapError` and `flatMapError`.
+However, we are already able to generalize a couple of methods: `get` and the error-mapping utility `mapError`.

 ```swift
 func sample<E: Error>(_ res: Result<Span<Int>, E>) -> Int {